SEAN: Too much manga next week. Luckily, a good chunk of it came in everywhere except Diamond *this* week, so that takes a bit of the curse off.

-MELINDA: I really liked the first volume of Attack on Titan, yet never bought more.
+MJ: I really liked the first volume of Attack on Titan, yet never bought more.
 “Potato Girl” might be the tipping point, though, for getting me into the bookstore.

 SEAN: Battle Angel Alita: Last Order starts its omnibuses.
 I already reviewed this one, and suffice to say that I was mostly pleased, even if it is losing something by Kodansha being unable/unwilling to license the original Alita.

 Fairy Tail 24 wraps up its Edolas arc and starts a new one, with a competition to see who will be the next S-class mage.
 Oh, and a surprise return!
 Big surprise – it divided the fandom when this came out in Japan.

 Love Hina finishes its re-release with the 5th omnibus, a slightly smaller one containing the last two volumes.
 No surprises to see who gets paired off in the end, but the amount of focus on swordswoman Motoko may surprise people.

 Sailor Moon hits the big 1-0 and wraps up the SuperS arc.
 (That’s right, there’s no cliffhanger for once.)
 This was the first Sailor Moon manga I ever read back in the day, and its disturbing nightmarish imagery still stays with me.